 Bystander Intervention

-If you see an act of sex-based harassment: It is important to understand that no individual has the right to be violent, regardless of whether people are in a relationship.
+If you see an act of sexual harassment: It is important to understand that no individual has the right to be violent, regardless of whether people are in a relationship.
 Recognizing when acts of sexual harassment are occurring is the first step to intervening.
-If you make the decision to intervene, do so safely—violence does not stop violence, and, if you cannot stop the act with your words, call campus security or local law enforcement.
+If you make the decision to intervene, do so safely—violence does not stop violence, and, if you cannot stop the act with your words, contact ;public safety or local law enforcement.
 Do not be afraid to call on others for help.

 Recognizing Signs of Abuse